techidaily/site-fake-location/source/_posts/in-2024-apply-these-techniques-to-improve-how-to-detect-fake-gps-location-on-vivo-s18-drfone-by-drfone-virtual-android.md

 ![dr.fone virtual location](https://images.wondershare.com/drfone/guide/virtual-location-05.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pejPLJBLmXw?si=WD97jA3doqbMCkCX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The New Location will now display on your iPhone/Android Device’s GPS system too.
 And Spotify will reflect it too.
 So, when you decide to change location on spotify using this method, the new location will reflect in all your apps.
 So, it’s hard to figure out that you’ve deliberately changed the location.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/q4-YQ9Wjtfg?si=6afn1fydg_Wb9B8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Part 4: How to Use a VPN to change Spotify Location?**